 About the Author

 Harmony (Dust) Grillo, MSW, is a survivor of exploitation turned UCLA honor student.
 In 2003, Harmony founded Treasures to help women in the commercial sex industry find freedom.
-Her story has been featured on NPR, Buzzfeed, and in Glamour.
-Her memoir, Scars and Stilettos, gives an account of her story going from working in strip clubs under the control of a pimp, to leading an organization that reaches women on a global scale.
+Her story has been featured on NPR, Buzzfeed, and Glamour.
+Her memoir, Scars, and Stilettos, gives an account of her story going from working in strip clubs under the control of a pimp to leading an organization that reaches women on a global scale.
 She can be reached at @HarmonyGrillo @TreasuresLA on social media and at www.iamatreasure.com.

 Listen to Harmony’s interview on Consider Before Consuming, a podcast by Fight the New Drug.